kyryl-opens-ml/ai-engineering/module-2/README.md

 ## Overview

-This module covers data storage and processing.
-You'll deploy MinIO locally, benchmark data formats and explore streaming datasets and vector databases.
+This module covers data storage and processing. benchmark data formats and explore streaming datasets and vector databases.

 ## Practice